New Jersey FMLA Lawyers

 Some common FMLA violations include:

-- Expecting employees on leave to work from home
+- Requiring employees to work from home while on FMLA leave

-- Using FMLA leave days against employees in performance reviews or absence counts
+- Using FMLA leave against employees in performance reviews

 - Failing to reinstate the employee to an equivalent position